gulzarsingh12/k8s-prep-notes/ckad.md

 This will ensure no application downtime hence default deployment strategy.

 ### Blue Green
-In this strategy, new version version is deployed and tested. if working, then old deployment is terminated.
-So in this case, if 4 pods are deployed then 4 new pods are created totalling 8 pods.
+In this strategy, new version version is deployed called Green.
+Existing deployment is called Blue.
+So in this case, if 4 pods are deployed then 4 new pods are created totalling 8 pods. both versions are running.
+New deployment is run and tests are performed.
+In this time existing version is stil running and serving.
+Once test and passed, user traffic is switched to new(green) deployment and blue(existing) deployment is terminated. e.g. istio.

+How it works?
+We have deployment with pods in blue and a service pointing to it.
+Say it is labeled as v1.
+Once tested v2(green), service will change the label to v2 to switch traffic.

 ### Canary
-In this deployment, new changes are rolled with old one and tested to ensure it is working if working fine then new changes are deployed rolled out slowely to all pods.
+In this deployment, new changed are rolled partially/slowley in a small percentage.
+Once tested, new changes are termnated and existing deployment is upgraded using k8s RollingUpdate stragy.
+We need to acheive 2 things here.

+#### Route traffic to existing deployment and canary deployment.
+We can achieve routing traffic to both deployments using common label.
+Say service has selector as app=front-end and both deployment will have this label plus their version labels like v1 and v2.

+#### Route small traffic to canary deployment.
+We can achieve this by only running pods in % to existing deployment to achieve this.
+If we want to route 20% traffic to canary then we need to ensure 4 pods are running in existing deployment and 1 pod is running in new(canary) deployment.
+This way load balancer will send equal traffic to all pods.
+Its not possible to send % of traffic to a pod from k8s. it will send equal traffic to all pods.

 # Jobs